Last Updated on May 10, 2018 by Red Nomad OZ

 So I didn’t do it.

-A tour to see Yellow Chat, one of Australia’s rarest birds; a dawn ramble to the ocean through a dense tropical mist; scenery so superb even the most amateur*** photographer’s shots look good; Snub-fin dolphin sightings from the observation platform; and an array of shorebirds so dense it takes a telescope to sort them out!
+A Yellow Chat birding tour to see one of Australia’s rarest birds; a dawn ramble to the ocean through a dense tropical mist; scenery so superb even the most amateur*** photographer’s shots look good; Snub-fin dolphin sightings from the observation platform; and an array of shorebirds so dense it takes a telescope to sort them out!

-Back in Broome watching the world reknowned ‘Stairway to the Moon’, where the moon rises over the Bay is a must see!
-Initially sceptical – it’s just the moon rising over the sea as seen anywhere else in the world where the moon rises over the sea, right? – the real thing stopped my cynicism dead!
+Back in Broome watching the world renowned ‘Stairway to the Moon’, where the moon rises over the Bay is a must see!
+Initially skeptical – it’s just the moon rising over the sea like anywhere else in the world where the moon rises over the sea, right? – the real thing stopped my cynicism dead!

 And if there’s no car in the bay for entertainment, maybe the Catalinas are worth a visit instead!
 They’re probably just as interesting.
 No, REALLY!

-At high tide, watching swimmers leaping from the red rock into a sea so blue it looks like it sucked all the colour from the sky looks like a scene from a movie set.
+At high tide, watching swimmers leaping from the red Pindan rock into a sea so blue it looks like it sucked all the colour from the sky is just like a scene from a movie set.
 And at low tide – approximately 9 metres lower – the rock platforms emerge from the sea, exposing strange rock gardens full of exotic corals and dinosaur footprints.

-The brightness of day where the sea sparkles against the rocky Bingle Bingles around the Point from the lighthouse contrasts with the incredible twilight as the orange sun plunges into the Indian ocean and the rocks turn to fire.
+The brightness of day where the sea sparkles against the rocky Bingle Bingles around the Point from the unusual Lighthouse contrasts with the incredible twilight and sunset as the orange sun plunges into the Indian ocean and the rocks turn to fire.